SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

-# Fast Track Adoption of SAP Business Technology Platform
+# Kickstart your SAP BTP Journey with Architectures and Use Cases

 <!-- Please include descriptive title -->